M. Geethanandan

-M. Geethanandan is an Indian social activist working on political and economic issues faced by Adivasis and Dalits in the state of Kerala, India.
-He co-founded the Adivasi Gothra Mahasabha along with C.K.
-Janu and others.
-He has been involved in organising several protests and struggles of Adivasis (tribes) and Dalits, notably the Muthanga agitation, an incident of police firing on the Adivasis in the Muthanga village of Wayanad district, Kerala.
+M. Geethanandan is an Indian social activist working on political and economic issues faced by Scheduled Tribe and Scheduled Caste in the state of Kerala, India.
+He co-founded the Adivasi Gothra Mahasabha s along with C. K. Janu and others.
+He has been involved in organising several protests and struggles of ST and SC, notably the Muthanga agitation, an incident of police firing on the tribals in the Muthanga village of Wayanad district, Kerala.

 Biography

 Geethanandan was born in Thayyil, Kannur district, Kerala, in 1954 in a Dalit family.
 He completed BSc Zoology from Payyannur College and MSc Marine Biology from CUSAT.
 He worked at the accountant-general's office in the state capital Thiruvananthapuram for about 20 years.

 Kudilketti struggle

 In 2001, C.K.
 Janu and Geethanandan led a protest of Adivasis from all over Kerala in Thiruvananthapuram.
 The protesters erected kudil (shacks) in front of the secretariat and demanded land rights.
 The protest came to be called as the Kudilketti struggle.
 The Adivasi Gothra Mahasabha was born during this struggle.